 For some past interviews, click here.

-Click here to read about some of Rob's engagements as a composer in his new SubStack newsletter and review the Composing and Arranging pages for work available for purchase.
+Click here to read about some of Rob's engagements as a composer and review the Composing and Arranging pages for work available for purchase.

 Click on the icon to read Rob's article on Miles Davis, published in The Note: